Jimmy Patronis: Pay to play accusations

+U.S. House of Representatives

+2025 U.S. House campaign

+Upon the re-election of Donald Trump as President of the United States, Congressman Matt Gaetz was nominated to become United States attorney general.
+Gaetz resigned from the U.S. House of Representatives shortly after the announcement, triggering a special election in Florida's 1st congressional district.
+On November 25, 2024, Patronis declared his candidacy for the United States Congress and was endorsed by then-President-elect Donald Trump.

+Patronis defeated Democratic nominee Gay Valimont in the special election.
+During the campaign, Valimont outraised Patronis 3-to-1 in contributions.

+Tenure

+On April 2, 2025, Patronis was sworn into the U.S. House of Representatives by Speaker Mike Johnson.

 Personal life

 Patronis and his family have run Captain Anderson's, a historic seafood restaurant in Panama City, for over 50 years.
 He is currently a partner in the business.

 Patronis met his wife Katie in 1998 when her uncle, a family friend, introduced them at Captain Anderson's.
 They were married in 2006 and have two children.
 She currently works as a real estate agent in Panama City.

+Patronis is an Eastern Orthodox Christian.
+He is a lifelong member to St. John's Greek Orthodox Church in Panama City, Florida.